Gamerooni/Unforgiving-Parasites/README.md

 - The entire spriggan set
 - ~~custom sounds for vibration events~~
   - sorta done - just need to test
+- Change from accessibility to some other form of difficulty for the devices
 - tons of testing to ensure the overall quest still works

 Uses: